mmakarova/StyleMigrating/readme.md

     }
 }
 ```
-In the same time, you can use the mentioned CSS solution.
+You can achieve the same result with the following CSS rules.

 In v22.1, use the following CSS rules:
 ```css